This theme is led by Dr Raj Yadav

 (Law and Society)

 Dr Raj Yadav is a decolonial scholar, a development enthusiast, and a multidisciplinary researcher.
 He was born in Nepal and studied in India and Australia.
-Currently, he works as a lecturer at the School of Law and Society, UniSC; and meantime, supersizes HDR students in various areas.
-He has published books, several journal articles, book chapters, and a magazine article.
+He lectures in social work in the School of Law and Society, UniSC, and supersizes HDR students in various areas of research.

 Our innovative, transdisciplinary research projects harness expertise at UniSC and beyond.